Admission Procedures and Requirements-Domestic Applicants

-- Bachelor of Science (Dependent on the completion of designated units*.
+- Bachelor of Science (dependent on the completion of designated units*.
 See list below)

 *The unit code for MOL2011 changed in 2017 to MCB2011.
-This new course code will be acceptable for meeting the unit requirements for Graduate Entry Medicine.
+This new unit code will be acceptable for meeting the unit requirements for Graduate Entry Medicine.
 At this time MCB2022 can also be included as one of the five units.

 Applicants who have undertaken the above, clearly defined degrees will NOT be required to undertake the GAMSAT.